 And I’m now proud that I challenged myself which also resulted with something robust and stylish.

 The total spend was about £50.
 It’s not the cheapest project, but I’ve since seen these available ranging from £89-119.
 I’ve also learnt some new DIY skills and have plenty of felt for future projects…. perhaps a kennel for Hans?

-FOLLOW ALONG WITH ME BY VIDEO
+FOLLOW ALONG BY VIDEO TO MAKE MY GARDEN STORAGE CHEST